 To conclude my review, I will say that I recommend this series to all those who love horror and are looking for something unique to read which will stay in the back of their mind for quite a long time, if not forever.
 But I think it is also necessary to warn you that it has various disturbing visuals and if you think you can't take them, you must stay away from this manga.

-Unlike most of Ito manga, it doesn't have that creepy atmosphere always looming in the background, represented either by the visuals of the characters faces.
+Unlike most of Ito’s manga, Gyo, doesn’t have that creepy atmosphere always looming in the background, normally represented by the visuals, be it the dreadful backgrounds or the sheer expression of terror on the character’s faces.
+One of my main gripes with this manga is that

-Also, Uzumaki had interesting visuals and every chapter was something new, unlike this were the monsters are almost all fish, and not creative, it's easy to get a shark and put some legs on it and call it a monster.
+It’s easy to get a shark, put some legs on it and call it a monster.

 Don’t read this.